hello-openshift-vault/external-secrets-custom-ca/README.md

 # External Secrets Operator with Custom CA

 Use External Secrets Operator against a secret store using a TLS certificate signed by a custom certificate authority (CA).

-This does require that the custom CA is trusted by OpenShift (see the OpenShift [Custom PKI Docs]).
+This method requires that the CA is trusted by OpenShift per the [Custom PKI Docs].
+If you the Vault server is signed by the OpenShift cluster ingress operator (default certificate on a fresh installed cluster), you will need to add the ingress-operator TLS certificate to your cluster trust bundle.

+**NOTE:** If you do follow the [Custom PKI Docs] steps, you must wait until the cluster operators reconcile before deploying External Secrets Operator.
+Watch the cluster operators status with: `watch -d oc get co`

 This was specifically tested with Vault but should work for any secret provider signed by a custom CA that OpenShift is configured to trust.